AZCodesDevMaster/spring-todo-list/README.md

 1. Create a Database:

-   - Create a new database in PostgreSQL named TaskListDB (or any name of your choice).
+   - Create a new database in PostgreSQL named tasklistdb (or any name of your choice).

 2. Configure application.properties: